sanskrit/raw_etexts_english/blogs/manasataramgini/2018-02-24_the-quotient-triangle-the-parabola-hyperbola-sequence-the-remainder-triangle-and-perfect-numbers.md

 +++
-title = "The quotient triangle, the parabola-hyperbola sequence, the remainder triangle and perfectxa0numbers"
+title = "The quotient triangle, the parabola-hyperbola sequence, the remainder triangle and perfect numbers"

 +++
 **The quotient triangle**